-- Low magnesium levels have rarely happened in people taking drugs like this one for at least 3 months.
-Most of the time, this has happened after 1 year of care.
-You will need to have your blood work checked if you will be taking Yosprala (aspirin and omeprazole) for a long time or if you take certain other drugs like digoxin or water pills.
-Talk with your doctor.
+- Rarely, low magnesium levels have happened in people taking drugs like this one for at least 3 months.
+Most of the time, this happened after 1 year of treatment.
+You will need to have blood work if you take Yosprala (aspirin and omeprazole) for a long time or with certain other drugs.

 - Lupus has happened with Yosprala (aspirin and omeprazole), as well as lupus that has gotten worse in people who already have it.
 Tell your doctor if you have lupus.
 Call your doctor right away if you have signs of lupus like a rash on the cheeks or other body parts, sunburn easy, muscle or joint pain, chest pain or shortness of breath, or swelling in the arms or legs.

 - Very bad pancreas, liver, and white blood cell problems have happened in people who were taking Yosprala (aspirin and omeprazole).
 Rarely, these have been fatal.
 Talk with the doctor if you have questions.